lexiconhq/lexicon/README.md

 You can learn more about this in the [Lexicon Documentation](https://docs.lexicon.is/quick-start).

+## Professional Support

+With official support, you get expert help straight from the core team.
+We provide dedicated support, prioritize feature requests, deployment strategies, advice on best practices, design decisions, and team augmentation.
+Reach out to us for consulting at support@kodefox.com.

 ## Documentation

 The full documentation for Lexicon is located at [docs.lexicon.is](https://docs.lexicon.is).